Ololoshechkin/Paradigms/README.md

 ## 2. Design by contract(DbC).
 It contains 2 implimentations of binsearch algorithm with full contract in comments.<br />
 Modification : number of elements equal to some number.

-## 3. ArrayQueue implimentation in 3 different OOP concepts: 1) class methods, 2) ADT (OOP without syntax sugar of missing the<br />
-first argument), 3) classical OOP implementation<br />
+## 3. ArrayQueue implimentation in 3 different OOP concepts: 1) class methods, 2) ADT (OOP without syntax sugar of missing the first argument), 3) classical OOP implementation<br />
 Modification: Deque methods<br />
 <br />
 ## 4. LinkedQueue.
 Implementation of common interface and abstract class of task3 ArrayQueue and LinkedQueue.<br />